Snapchat Best Friends Planets: Full Order & Meaning

 Conclusion

-You are the sun, your friends are planets, and their distance only reflects how often you talk — not how much you care.
-So whether you’re Mercury today or Neptune tomorrow, remember: the system changes with your activity, not your worth.
-It’s just Snapchat’s cosmic way of keeping your social orbit spinning. 🌞🌌
+So whether you're someone's Mercury today or Neptune tomorrow, remember: the system changes with your activity, not your worth.
+It's just Snapchat's cosmic way of keeping your social orbit spinning. 🌞🌌